-The Whitby Regatta is a boat lovers dream as people gather for a three-day festival featuring rowing team competitions, yacht races and rafters competing against each other along the North Yorkshire county coast.
-What started out as a modest competition between fisherman has grown to be the oldest sea regatta in England with large crowds gathering for the past 173 years.
-After the event was started by fishermen competing in their fishing boats, the yachts came to the area racing for The Whitby Challenge Cup in 1847.
+The Whitby Regatta is a boat lover's dream as people gather for a three-day festival featuring rowing team competitions, yacht races, and rafters competing against each other along the North Yorkshire county coast.
+There is fun for all at the annual Whitby Regatta!

+What started as a modest competition between fishers has become the oldest sea regatta in England, with large crowds gathering for the past 173 years.
+After the event was started by fishers competing in their fishing boats, the yachts came to the area, racing for The Whitby Challenge Cup in 1847.
 The Royal Yorkshire Yacht Club sponsored the race, which paid the captains or owners of the race 50 guineas.
-From 1847 to the mid-1930s, the yacht races became the became the main draw for the Regatta.
+From 1847 to the mid-1930s, the yacht races became the main draw for the Regatta.

 The Regatta became switched to rowing races in about 1872.
 Rowing continued to grow, with several regattas taking place along the English coast.
 Many of the rowing clubs in the original competitions are still around today, competing in the modern Whitby Regatta, including Whitby's Fisherman's Amateur Rowing Club.

 The Wilson Cup, awarded to the winner of the rowing competitions, was first presented in 1901, along with a prize of 25 pounds.
 The cup is one of the most coveted rowing trophies presented today.
 Along with the rowing competitions, raft races are conducted with competitors trying to win at all costs.
 Competitors can add missiles to their raft's construction as long as they are harmless flour or soot bags used to shoot at their competitors.